Business Asset Division in New York

 Trust our team of expert attorneys in Manhattan and Brooklyn to help win your case.

 When entering into a divorce, one of the most difficult aspects is that of splitting up the property and assets accumulated between both parties.
 Dividing separate and community property can be difficult and can often be a highly emotionally charged process.
 What then happens should one or both parties be involved in a business?
-What should occur if they are actually business partners?
+What should occur if they are business partners?
+How is equity in the business distributed?
+These are some of the complex questions that will need to be addressed.

 Regardless of the exact circumstances, it is important that the businesses and partnerships are evaluated so that both parties will be able to part ways with just amounts – no matter whether the business is being dissolved entirely or not.
 For this reason, having an experienced New York divorce lawyer can be an invaluable asset as these types of situations require not only legal experience, but also accounting and tax law knowledge to ensure that the accurate distribution occurs.

-In many New York divorces, one or both spouses will hold ownership of a business or will be a primary shareholder, director, managing member of partner.
-It, however, is important to realize that not every businesses is the same.
+Divorce in New York involves a careful consideration of marital property, which includes business assets acquired during the marriage.
+In many New York divorces, one or both spouses will hold ownership of a business or will be a primary shareholder, director, managing member, or partner.
+However, it is important to realize that not every business is the same.
 For example, there are several different ways in which a business can be started which will ultimately impact the way that it is split.

 Other factors, such as any debt that was accumulated and is currently owed, will need to be taken into consideration to ensure that the resulting outcome is both fair and equitable.
 This will also determine who receives the payments first.
 For instance, a creditor will typically be the first to receive the funds.
 Following this, investors will be next in line.
 After them, partners will then be able to receive anything that is left over.